-Season bonus points are awarded to individuals following the calculation of overall series points after the final race of the regional series.
+Season bonus points are awarded to individuals following the calculation of overall series points after the final race.
 Season Bonus Points are not added to points scored in the final race nor are they added into the team score.

 Team scoring